This Interconnected post may be the most “disconnected” yet, but I will do my best to connect everything anyway.

 I can hardly imagine Yiming doing an earnings call, let alone harbor political ambitions.
 Sadly, almost no journalist covering tech in the US or China has been a founder or operator of any company of any meaningful size.
 It’s worse than sad, because these journalists end up quoting from analysts almost none of whom has done that either; they only look at companies through spreadsheets and research reports, not as a collection of human beings to recruit, hire, manage, coordinate, motivate, and oftentimes fire when things don’t go well.
 None of these things are easy to do in isolation, let alone when done synchronously, but that is, in essence, a company.
 And when you multiply them all by (literally) the tens of thousands, you get the day-to-day work of the CEO of one of the most valuable tech companies, period.

-Thus, the only sentiment that’s worth any salt is from a CEO of equal caliber, like this tweet from Patrick Collison, the CEO of Stripe:
+Thus, the only sentiment that’s worth any salt is from a CEO of equal calibers, like this tweet from Patrick Collison, the CEO of Stripe:

 40,000 new employees in one year?
 And not just any year, but 2020?
 The sheer number of onboarding sessions, training, 1-on-1s with direct reports, OKR planning, etc. will wear any mid-level manager down, let alone an introverted CEO, who was also confronted with the toughest geopolitical quagmire imaginable.
 I’ve only built teams a fraction of that size, and it was a drain (I’m definitely an introvert too).